-Everyone has had healthy fingernails and toenails at one point in their life but sometimes our health changes, and so does our nails.
-Healthy fingernails and toenails are smooth looking and have consistent coloring, and it is okay for our nails to become brittle and have ridges as we get older but not too brittle.
-We sometimes incur spots and lines in our nails from injuries, but those usually grows out and is normal.
+Everyone has had healthy fingernails and toenails at one point in their life but sometimes our health changes, and so do our nails.
+Healthy fingernails and toenails are smooth-looking and have consistent coloring, and it is okay for our nails to become brittle and have ridges as we get older but not too brittle.
+We sometimes incur spots and lines in our nails from injuries, but those usually grow out and are normal.

 What are fingernail and toenail abnormalities?
 Some abnormalities are spots, discoloration, nail separation, viral warts, infections, and other things that doctors will use to diagnose what you have.
 The way our nails looks sometimes cannot tell us what is wrong with us and additional test needs to be done by doctors such as a physical exam and bloodwork to make a diagnosis.

-Nail disease is a serious issue that affects many individual physically, socially or physiologically.
+Nail disease is a serious issue that affects many individuals physically, socially, or physiologically.

 What are fingernail and toenail abnormalities?